shabnamhasani/FSR/README.md

 ## Description

-In this paper, we propose to develop 1) a conceptual characterization of food-safety concepts that closely relate to systems and software requirements and 2) a BERT-based approach to automatically classify legal provisions according to requirements-related food-safety concepts.
-We empirically evaluate our classification approach with BERT variants, e.g., BERT large, RoBERTa, ALBERT and non-transformer models including: BiLSTM and Keyword Search.
-An overview of the approaches are discussed below:
+In this paper, we present two contributions aimed at enhancing food-safety classification.
+First, we propose a conceptual characterization of food-safety concepts that are closely related to system and software requirements.
+Second, we develop a BERT-based approach for automatically classifying legal provisions based on these requirements-related food-safety concepts.
+We conduct an empirical evaluation of our classification approach, using various BERT variants such as BERT large, RoBERTa, and ALBERT, as well as non-transformer models such as BiLSTM and Keyword Search.
+In the following sections, we provide an overview of each of these approaches.
+An overview of the approache are discussed below:

 <p align="center">
   <img src="https://github.com/shabnamhasani/FSR/blob/main/approach.png" width="450" height="200" class="centerImage" />